Reds president Williams hopes for strong finish for team

 With the 16-team playoff format for this year, there is still time for the Reds to find a way into the postseason.
-But the remaining schedule is tough, with trips to St. Louis and Minnesota, and home series against Milwaukee and the Chicago White Sox.
+But the remaining schedule is tough.
+The Reds will travel to St. Louis and Minnesota and play at home against Milwaukee and the Chicago White Sox.

 “I would be extremely disappointed if we don’t make the playoffs,” Williams said, “and I’m sure the players, staff, ownership, you know everybody had high expectations for this season.
 There’s a third of it left, just about, and it’s time to get out there and perform.”